 While recharging, the LED remains solid orange until the battery reaches a good/full charge, at which point it turns green.
 Unfortunately, there is no way to determine the exact remaining battery life.

 Polaroid CUBE Software

-When you insert a microSD card inside the CUBE, the action camera automatically transfers a few files (under 1MB) to the root of your memory card.
-The CUBE has a small program that allows you to change a few settings on the CUBE.
+Upon inserting a microSD card into the CUBE, the action camera initiates an automatic transfer of a few small files (less than 1MB) to the root of the memory card.
+Additionally, the CUBE features a small program that enables you to adjust several settings on the device.

-The settings you can change on the CUBE are...
+The settings that can be modified on the CUBE include:

 The Polaroid CUBE - Any good?

 After using the Polaroid CUBE extensively for 3 months, considering its size, features, battery life, and video and picture quality, I find it to be a good small HD camera.
 However, it falls short of being great or excellent.

 One of the downsides of the CUBE is its battery life, which is limited due to the small size of the device.
 It's not possible to fit a high-capacity battery inside such a compact camera.
 While Polaroid claims a battery life of up to 90 minutes, it's unclear if this applies to 720p or 1080p recording.
 In my own testing, I found that the CUBE lasted around 1 hour and 10 minutes at best and as little as 35 minutes at worst when recording in the highest 1080p mode.
 The inconsistency in battery performance could be attributed to variations in battery quality or performance among different units.
 On average, I typically achieved about 50-60 minutes of recording on a single charge.

 One advantage of the CUBE is its ability to connect to a portable power bank for extended video recording.
 By attaching a power bank to the back of the CUBE (with the cover off), I was able to record videos lasting over 4 hours without any issues.